-The number of occupational therapists working in neonatal services is small and posts are rarely full time.
+The number of occupational therapists working in neonatal services is small - we currently have five neonatal occupational therapists in Northern Ireland - and posts are rarely full time.
 Our resources must, therefore, be used wisely to ensure maximum benefit for babies and their families.